What Causes Gum Recession?

 People who display body piercing are also at risk.
 The jewelry that goes along with lip and tongue piercing can create irritation to the gums and over time can wear them down.

 One of the most common forms of treatment for this disease is a professional deep cleaning which not only removes the plaque buildup around the surfaces of the teeth but also goes deep below the gum line to clean the surface of the roots.
 Often times a prescription for antibiotics is included in this treatment so as to reduce harmful bacteria that remain in the place between your teeth and gums.

 With gum recession caused by periodontal disease, often times gum surgery is required to repair the damage.

 A gum specialist will open up the gums, fold back the gum tissue and then begin to remove bacteria from the pockets.
 Once that procedure is accomplished a regenerative material can be used to promote bone and tissue regeneration.

 How To Prevent Gum Recession

 Daily brushing and flossing combined with frequent visits to the dentist will go a long way in preventing gum recession.
-But you can also decrease your risk by not smoking, eating a balanced and health diet and by using a soft bristled toothbrush or a Sonicare toothbrush.
+But you can also decrease your risk by not smoking, eating a balanced and healthy diet and by using a soft-bristled toothbrush or a Sonicare toothbrush.
 It is also a good idea to fix any misaligned bite or teeth grinding issues.
 Be sure to monitor any changes that take place in your mouth and schedule a visit to see us soon.